-The Center for the Study of Science Fiction is a lot of things, but what it
+The Gunn Center for the Study of Science Fiction is a lot of things, but what it

 comes down to is a bunch of human beings dedicated to science fiction and the

 possibilities it offers.
-Here's an introduction to some of the people who
+Here's an introduction to some of the people of the

 Founding Director James Gunn

 fiction author and historian, KU professor emeritus of English, Founding

 the Center for the Study of Science Fiction, and

 SFWA Grand Master.
 He is a past president of SFWA and

 is chair of the Campbell Award jury to select the best science-fiction novel of